gerardcl/LMStoREST/README.md

     ./livemediastreamer <lms-port>

-Once LMS is running and listening on *lms-port* follow the API REST methods to configure and play with it.
+Once LMS is running and listening on *lms-port* just play with the API REST methods.

 ##API REST methods

-**Connect**
+Sent and received messages are JSON objects.
+Per each method the message to sent is specified next (if a message is required).
+The received messages always has the following structure when:

+**Succes**

+    JSON    {
+                "message": { the incoming message could be a string, bool, array or another object, depending on the method }
+            }

+**Error**

+    JSON    {
+                "error": "the error message"
+            }

+####Connect
 Checks if an existing instance of LMS is running and sets the lms-port and lms-host to work with.

     POST http://localhost:8080/api/connect